ledokku/ledokku/website/docs/installation.md

 dokku config:set ledokku JWT_SECRET="SUPER_SECURE_SECRET"
 ```

-Now pull the app from the docker Github registry and tag it.
+Now pull the app from the docker registry and tag it.

 ```sh
 docker pull ledokku/ledokku:0.0.1